dvhart/dvhart.github.io/_posts/2015-04-05-wannabee-it-guy-kid-friendly-networking.markdown

 ![]({{ "/assets/kidsvlan/unifi-ssid-vlan.png" | absolute_url }})

 After setting up the new SSID, be sure to "forget" the previous wireless network on all the kids' devices.
-It's a good idea to use different security key each SSID since if they were to connect to the primary SSID, the DNS filtering would no longer apply.
+It's a good idea to use a different security key for each SSID since if they were to connect to the primary SSID, the DNS filtering would no longer apply.

 ## Alternatives
 There are many approaches to filtering Internet content for children.